radaniba/beautiful-jekyll/_posts/2017-02-20-how-to-choose-a-great-data-science-book.markdown

 # How to pick a Data Science book

-A couple of months ago I was planning to review only 20 books at once, but when I started writing these lines, I was lost in an endless new hobby, collecting and reading, anything related to data science, and I decided to come back later to this post to write down what I learned (and still learning) from this practice.
+A couple of months ago I was planning to review only 20 books at once, but when I started writing these lines, I was lost in an endless new hobby, collecting and reading, anything related to data science, and I decided to come back later to this post to write down what I learned (and am still learning) from this practice.

 <div align="center">
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Working on a mega blog post series reviewing 20 most important books in <a href="https://twitter.com/hashtag/DataScience?src=hash">#DataScience</a></p>&mdash; Radhouane Aniba (@radaniba) <a href="https://twitter.com/radaniba/status/703423201326403585">February 27, 2016</a></blockquote>